burlachenkok/burlachenkok.github.io/_posts/2021-10-20-Second-Semester-at-KAUST-post.md

 The course allows enough freedom to make a selection in various topics.
 The course has opened my eyes that preparing good lecture notes in difficult subjects in compact form is challenging.

+Prof. Peter Richtarik is open to practical and theoretical work in Federated Learning.
+He has always had time to discuss and help and initiate projects for students in his class.

+What is important during a course you will present lectures and make a good presentation in live mode is also not an easy skill, but you can build this skill if you apply it into this course in future.

 ## Deep Learning for Visual Computing, CS323 with prof. Bernard Ghannem

 Even though I faced Deep Learning methods during my career at NVIDIA and during my academic passing of several classes at Stanford University, this class was very useful.